Tasmay-Tibrewal/edu-lm/readme.md

 - Follow Python PEP 8 style guidelines
 - Add docstrings for all functions
 - Handle errors gracefully with user-friendly messages
-- Test with various PDF types and sizes
+- Test with various PDF types, video formats, and sizes
 - Document any new dependencies or configuration options
+- Ensure video processing maintains memory efficiency

 ---